remarkjs/remark-lint/packages/remark-preset-lint-consistent/readme.md

 # remark-preset-lint-consistent

-remark preset to configure remark-lint with settings that enforce consistency.
+remark preset to configure remark-lint with rules that enforce consistency.

 ## Install